Meja massacre: Executions

 Human Rights Watch researchers learned of the massacre in the early morning of 28 April, when refugees from Kosovo entered Albania through the Morina border crossing.
 The refugees who arrived during the day reported that they saw men lined up along the road in Meja.
 The refugees who arrived in the evening, and the next day, claimed to have seen a large number of corpses by the roadside in the village, as did the refugees who had passed through Meja at around noon.
 An eighteen-year-old girl who had gone through Meja at the time stated that she saw fifteen corpses on the right side of the road:

 An eighteen-year-old man and nineteen-year-old woman, whom Human Rights Watch researchers interviewed together, said that they walked through Meja at around 18:30 and saw a large pile of bodies three meters from the road in the center of the village, on the right.
 Bodies, piled in a heap, occupied an area of about 12 by 6 meters, and the pile was about a meter and a half tall.
 Witnesses said that they were scared and that the police hurried them, which prevented them from carefully counting the bodies but that he estimated that there were around 300.
 The girl stated:

-On the afternoon of 27 April, when members of the police and the Yugoslav Army stopped the second convoy at the checkpoint near Meja, the witness saw about 200 bodies lying by the road.
+On the afternoon of 27 April, when members of the police and the Yugoslav Army stopped the second convoy at the checkpoint near Meja, a witness saw about 200 bodies lying by the road.
 Members of the police and the Yugoslav Army from this refugee convoy took seven men from Ramoc and ordered the rest of the column to move on.
 A few minutes later they heard gunshots.
-The other witness said that eight people fell into the canal.
+Another reported seeing eight fatally wounded men fall into a ditch or canal.